kitconcept/.github/profile/README.md

 # Hi there 👋, we are kitconcept, a Plone Agency from Bonn and Barcelona

-We love Open Source and contribute on a daily basis to [Plone](https://plone.org), and other Open Source projects.
+We love Open Source and contribute daily to [Plone](https://plone.org)](https://plone.org), and other Open Source projects.

 ## Plone 6 Frontend (Volto) Add-Ons